 Washington, D.C.
-20549 FORM 10-Q (MARK ONE) ⊠ QUARTERLY REPORT PURSUANT 7 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1 For the quarter ended March 31, 2021 ☐ TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the tra ansition period from to Commission file number: 001-39866 I OCUST W/ ALK ACQUISITIO IN COPP ame of Registrant as Specified in Its Charter Delaware (State or other jurisdiction of 85-3306396 (I.R.S.
-Employer incorporation or organization) 200 Clarendon Street, 51 st Floor, Boston, MA 02116 (Address of principal executive offices) Identification No.) (415) 697-0763 (Issuer's telephone number) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common stock and one-third of one redeemable warrant LWACU Nasdaq Capital Market Class A common stock, par value \$0.0001 per share LWAC Nasdaq Capital Market Warrants, each whole warrant exercisable for one share of Class A common stock LWACW Nasdaq Capital Market Check whether the issuer (1) filed all reports required to shorter period that the registrant was required to file such days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submit Regulation S-T (§232.405 of this chapter) during the prefiles).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large a emerging growth company.
-See definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \Box Accelerated filer Non-accelerated filer ⊠ Smaller reporting company ndicate by check mark w hether the registrant is s a shell company (as defined in Rul e 12b-2 of the Exc change Act).
-Ye es ⊠ No □ s of June 3, 2021, there ar value, issued and outs es of Class A comr non stock, \$0.000 1 par value and 4, 511,250 shares o of Class B commo n stock, \$0.00

-\times
+20549

+FORM 10-Q

+(MARK ONE)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarter ended June 30, 2021

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 001-39866

+LOCUST WALK ACQUISITION CORP.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 85-3306396 (I.R.S.
+Employer Identification No.)

+200 Clarendon Street, 51st Floor, Boston, MA 02116 (Address of principal executive offices)

+(415) 697-0763 (Issuer's telephone number)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Units, each consisting of one share of Class A common stock and one-third of one redeemable Trading Symbol(s) LWACU Name of each exchange on which registered Nasdaq Capital Market warrant Class A common stock, par value \$0.0001 per share LWAC Nasdaq Capital Market Warrants, each whole warrant exercisable for one share of Class A common stock LWACW Nasdaq Capital Market

+Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (222.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\Box$

+Non-accelerated filer

+$\mathbf{X}$

+Accelerated filer $\Box$

+Smaller reporting company $\square$

-Emerging growth company
+Emerging growth company $\square$